daltonj/treccastweb/README.md

 ### Document ID format
  * The document id format is `[collection_id_paragraph_id]` with collection id and paragraph id separated by an underscore.
  * The collection ids are in the set: `{MARCO, CAR, WAPO}`.
  * The paragraph ids are: standard provided by MARCO and CAR.
-For WAPO the paragraph ID is `[article_id-paragraph_index]` where the paragraph_index is the 0-based position index of the paragraph using the provided paragraph markup separated by a single dash.
+For WAPO the paragraph ID is `[article_id-paragraph_index]` where the paragraph_index is the *starting from 1-based* index of the paragraph using the provided paragraph markup separated by a single dash.
  * Example WaPo combined document id: `[WAPO_903cc1eab726b829294d1abdd755d5ab-1]`, or CAR: `[CAR_6869dee46ab12f0f7060874f7fc7b1c57d53144a]`